NordlichtS/RA2-py-cv-toybox/README.md

 4, Use cleanup_after_sort.py to remove already sorted sections from rules.ini.
 For the sections that are not sorted, you need to manually sort them or write your own list into the index file.

 In the example i provided, I used the rules registry index from Tiberian Sun Another World.
 The rulesmd.ini was quickly sorted into 27 different files.
-Dont forget the final step: [#include]
+Dont forget the final step, you need to do it by hand : [#include]  function of Ares 2.0+

 ![alt text](https://github.com/NordlichtS/RA2-ini-organizer/blob/main/EXAMPLES/ARES%20RULES%20INCLUDE.png)